martini51/final-project-saving-pvt-pumpkin/doc/README2.md

   - all functionality from Checkpoint 1
   - The program now takes and saves images when the alvar marker is sensed (using the Kinect).
       - Right now several images are taken if the robot is marker is within ~2 or 3 feet from the connect becuase we determined that was the furthest from the connect while maintaining image quality.
-  - Victim message is recorded and sent to victim topic using the correct information.
+  - Victim message is created using the image and detect callbacks, and then published to the 'victim' topic
   - Fixed from last checkpoint, rviz now correctly shows the map.

 What doesn't work: